ros2/ros2_documentation/source/Tutorials/Advanced/Recording-A-Bag-From-Your-Own-Node-CPP.rst

 Now that we have a writer object, we can open the bag using it.
 We specify just the URI of the bag to create, leaving other options at their defaults.
-The default storage options are used, which means that an ``sqlite3``-format bag will be created.
+The default storage options are used, which means that an ``mcap``-format bag will be created.
 The default conversion options are used, too, which will perform no conversion, instead storing messages in the serialisation format they are received in.

 .. code-block:: C++